rezanid/novodocx/README.md

  ## What is Novo Docx

 Novo Docx is a .NET core library and an Azure Functions App that hosts it.
-You can send a Word template along with a JSON object to populate the template and it returns the filled template in the same call, lightning fast.
+You can send a Word template in your JSON object to populate the template and it replies with a filled document, lightning fast.
+In case of any issues or potencial issues, it will explain well in the reply.

 > 📯 NOTE!
 >
 > I will make a Lambda Function to make it easy for those who are into AWS.
+For now, you can read the Azure Function source code an build your Lambda function based on that.

 ## How to use